andrei-akopian/TMPTSCH/demo.md

 Click on QR Code dropdown
 and pick either option

-Hit the R key (once)
+All link will now show QR Codes!
-// And go back to the slide with the link
+// Go back to the slide with the link

 Now presenter's Notes

 Checkmark the box on the top left
-// And hit R
+// And hit R (refresh slides)

 Now see the dev console:
 (rightclick > inspect > console)